Siva010q/Siva010q/README.md

 # 👋 Hi there!
 I'm M. Siva Vignesh

-🎓 A Business Graduate turned Tech Enthusiast | 💻 Full-Stack Developer in Training | 🎯 UX Researcher
+🎓 A Business Graduate turned Tech Enthusiast | 💻 Full-Stack Developer

 ---

 ### 🧠 About Me

 I'm a BBA graduate who discovered a strong passion for technology and user-centric design.
-I’m currently learning full-stack web development at Grapinz Technology and exploring the world of UX research through real-time projects like **Casa Fix Hub**.
+I’m currently learning full-stack web development at Grapinz Technology and exploring the world of Web Development  through real-time projects like **Casa Fix Hub**-**Craft Colors**-**Calculator**.
 My goal is to bridge business logic with seamless digital experiences.

 ---